 The first pillar establishes a strong foundation through 18 months of integrated basic science, in which students will learn anatomy, biochemistry, physiology, microbiology, pathology and pharmacology interwoven into organ-system blocks, such as cardiovascular and gastrointestinal.

 Education research shows that students learn and retain basic science better when they can apply it to patient care early in their education.
 We blend that foundational teaching with regular patient care experiences and cases.

-The second Pillar focuses on acquiring clinical skills, integrating learning across specialties and focusing on experiential learning.
-Students work closely with experienced physicians in Sioux Falls, Yankton, Rapid City and other communities in South Dakota (See our clinical sites).
-Students may also take part in a Rural Track, which allows them to experience medicine in a smaller community.
+The second pillar focuses on acquiring clinical skills, integrating learning across specialties and focusing on experiential learning.
+Students work closely with experienced physicians during longitudinal integrated clerkships, where students spend a half-day per week on a different discipline, like pediatrics, surgery and neurology.
+Students may also take part in a rural track, which allows them to experience medicine in a smaller community.

-The third Pillar includes advanced medical knowledge.
-It give students an opportunity to delve more deeply into areas of interest through electives and an expanded opportunity to perform research.
+The third pillar includes advanced medical knowledge.
+It give students an opportunity to delve more deeply into areas of interest through electives and expanded opportunities for research.